 For example, if an employer needs an employee with knowledge about a specific country, it would be preferable if the job advertisement did not limit applications to candidates who are from that country.
 It is preferable for the advertisement to express a preference for candidates with knowledge of the country.

-Requirements of a position should not discriminate on the basis of race, religious beliefs, colour, gender, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.
+Requirements of a position should not discriminate on the basis of race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation.
 Job advertisements that directly or indirectly discriminate on the basis of one of these protected grounds are prohibited under the Alberta Human Rights Act unless the employer can demonstrate that the advertisement is based on a bona fide occupational requirement.
 Employers should carefully examine position requirements to ensure that application forms, advertisements and position requirements are bona fide.
 "Bona fide" means "good faith."
 Should a qualification or requirement prevent or discourage a person from applying for a position for reasons related to a protected ground, a candidate may make a human rights complaint.
 The employer must then demonstrate that the qualifications are bona fide.
 You can read more about bona fide occupational requirements.

 For more information, see the Commission's information sheets Pre-employment inquiries and A recommended guide for pre-employment inquiries.